You can’t fix a blank page

-I’d say the most important step in any writing related endeavour is the actual starting, but, like many writers, I often find this step to be the hardest.
-There’s something about staring at a blank page that makes doing something – anything – else seem extremely compelling.
-I often find that, after doing the laundry, washing the dishes and vacuuming every flat surface in the house, that ‘five hour writing session’ has dwindled to about 30 minutes.
+I’d say the most important step in any writing related endeavour is the actual starting.
+But, like many writers, I often find this step to be the hardest.
+There’s something about staring at a blank page that makes doing something – anything – else seem suddenly compelling.
+After doing the laundry, washing the dishes and vacuuming every flat surface in the house, my self-promised ‘five hour writing session’ has dwindled to about 30 minutes.

-I was talking about this fear of the blank page with some fellow writers recently, and the topic of free writing popped up, where it was likened to a ‘warm up for the brain’ : the pre-marathon stretches of the writing world.
+I was talking about this fear of the blank page with some fellow writers recently, and the topic of free writing popped up.
+It was likened to a ‘warm up for the brain’; the pre-marathon stretches of the writing world.
 I was sceptical, but in the interest of science of writing (which might be an oxymoron), I decided to become my own Guinea pig.

 For those of you who don’t know what free writing is, allow me to summarise:

 - Set yourself a timer, for anywhere between 1 and 30 minutes.

 - Paying no attention to spelling, grammar, neatness, etc. Write whatever comes to your mind!

 - If, at any point, you find yourself unable to think of anything, write that you can’t think of anything.
 The most important point is to continue writing!

 That is essentially all there is to it, in its purest form.